primait/prima_opentelemetry_ex/README.md

       - 16686:16686
 ```

-You can then use the [jaeger ui](http://localhost:16686/search) to search for your traces.
+You can then use the jaeger [UI](http://localhost:16686/search) to search for your traces.

 Be advised that `prima_opentelemetry_ex` uses ENV vars to set service name and version inside the exported traces.
 Those values are important, for example, to make datadog correctly recognize services and their relative deployments (through version tracking); the two ENV var currently used are:
 - `APP_NAME` for service name